bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

 ## Deployment

 Deployment went smoothly, but app crashes on start up both on deployment and locally.
 App was working as intended prior to attempting deployment, and is giving me an error listed below involving code that I did not touch.
-Googling for an answer is not yielding much result.
+Googling for an answer is not yielding much result. edit: problem was a typo in my middlewares.
+Everything is now up and running

 * Installed new dependencies
 * Generated new secret